Data & Algorithms

 The algorithm determines the skill level of a player based on historical information.
-A player's skill is based on his performances in matches, where more recent matches are more relevant (“have a higher weight”) than older matches.
+A player’s skill is based on his performance in matches, where more recent matches are more relevant and have a higher weight than older matches.

 The Potential estimates a football player’s peak ability, which most players reach in their late twenties.
 Players in more defensive positions like goalkeepers and defenders typically reach their peak abilities at a later age than players in more offensive positions like midfielders and attackers.

-We define a football player’s peak ability as the maximum Skill level a player is expected to reach throughout his career based on the Skill development to date.
-The Potential is computed by projecting a player's Skill development to a date into the future based on the Skill developments of older players who had a similar Skill development as the player.
+We define a football player’s peak ability as the maximum Skill level a player is expected to reach throughout his career based on their Skill development to date.
+Potential is computed by projecting a player’s Skill development to a date in the future based on the Skill developments of older players who had a similar Skill development as the player.

 © SciSports.
 Read more about the methodology behind the Skill and Potential metric here.

 Player Roles (Positions)

 At the Playing Style of a player, the playing style of players is indicated via scores on a range of different Player Roles.
 In total, FootballTransfers identified 22 Player Roles.
 Player Roles help contextualise an individuals role and tendencies on the pitch.
 Below an overview of the definition of each of the 22 roles.